ashipaek0/energy-dashboard/README.md

 All settings are stored in a SQLite database (`./data/energy.db`) and persist across container restarts.

+## 💾 Backup & Restore

+The settings page includes a Backup & Restore section:

+- **Download Backup** – Saves the entire database as a `.db` file.
+- **Restore Backup** – Upload a previously saved `.db` file to restore all settings and historical data.

+This is especially useful before reinstalling or migrating the dashboard.

 ## 📊 Dashboard Usage

 - **Public View**: `http://your-server:3000/` – No login required